kubenet-dev/ac2-kubenet-workshop/Part 3/hello-world/README.md

 ## choreo server

-open a terminal window and start the choreoserver
+Open a terminal window and start the choreoserver

 ```shell
 choreoctl server start hello-world